-How much does a Quooker tap cost and what are the alternatives?
+How much does a Quooker tap cost and is it worth the investment?

-Has the idea of instant boiling water left you asking 'what does a Quooker tap cost?'
-We are here to take you through the kind of prices you will be faced with if you decide to fit your kitchen with this brand of boiling water tap or one of the many other hot water taps now available.
+Has the idea of instant boiling water left you asking 'What does a Quooker tap cost?'
+If so, we're here to guide you through the kind of prices you can expect.

-What's not to like?
-For many people the only thing that is a little off-putting is the price of boiling water taps when compared to other types of kitchen brassware.
+For many people, the only thing that is a little off-putting is the price when compared to other types of kitchen brassware.
 So, just how much more are they than standard taps and are they worth it?
+Find out below.

 How much does a Quooker tap cost?

-Quooker taps come in several different models including Flex, Classic, Fusion and Nordic.
-Each of these models also comes in a variety of styles.
+Quooker taps come in several different models including Flex, Classic, Front, Fusion and Nordic – each of which comes in a variety of styles.

-Prices start from £1,150.
-This includes the 3-litre tank that holds the boiling water and sits beneath the sink.
-For an extra £270 you can get a 7-litre tank of instant boiling water.
+Prices start from £1,250, which includes the three-litre tank that holds the boiling water and sits beneath the sink.
+For an extra £300, you can get a seven-litre tank of instant boiling water.

 And, finally, if you were to add on the Quooker CUBE, for £1,150, you would also be able to dispense sparkling and chilled water from your tap.